dgamma3/ResourcesForCompetencies/Competencies/Coaching.md

 Example Behaviours and Skills
 - Provides informal ad-hoc advice and support
 - Sounding board
+- Can be fully trusted to keep a secret

 Example Tasks Performed
 - Onboarding buddy